Visual Snow FAQ

 In terms of hormones, they have widespread effects on the brain, including neurotransmitter regulation, neuronal function, and neuroplasticity.
 Changes in hormone levels can influence the symptoms of neurological disorders that are sensitive to hormonal fluctuations.
 PMS and PMDD are also associated with alterations in neurotransmitter activity, particularly serotonin.
 Serotonin plays a key role in mood regulation, and disruptions in serotonin levels during PMS or PMDD can exacerbate non-visual symptoms of VSS such as depression, anxiety, and derealization.
 Nausea and dizziness, common symptoms of VSS, PMS, PMDD, and pregnancy, may also get worse.
 Additionally, some women experience heightened sensitivity to pain during PMS or PMDD, which can worsen VSS symptoms like migraines, headaches, sensory disturbances/“brain zaps”, and paresthesia.
 Moreover, PMS and PMDD are associated with increased inflammation in the body and insomnia, a common symptom of VSS.
 Lastly, PMS and PMDD can increase stress levels.
 The correlation between stress levels and the worsening of VSS has been thoroughly documented.

-Yes, VSS can significantly impact a person’s quality of life.
+Although research has shown Visual Snow Syndrome is not degenerative, the condition can significantly impact a person’s quality of life.
 Many people with VSS are sensitive to visual and auditory stimuli, making them more prone to “sensory overload”.
 For some, their VSS symptoms make daily tasks, such as driving or working, very difficult.
 Others face challenges when it comes to school, social activities, reading, enjoying nature, and technological devices.
 VSS can also lead to anxiety, depression, and other emotional difficulties.

-But not every case of VSS is the same.
-For more information regarding how/why VSS affects each person differently, please visit the page, Understanding VSS.
 While having VSS can affect a person’s life, the degree of impact varies from person-to-person depending on several factors.
-Some examples include:

 • How long the person has experienced VSS symptoms